SpindriftTime/FinalCs50Final/README.md

 Opening the app:

 Do not use the .xcodeproj file, use the .xcworkspace.
+When you clone the app via:  https://github.com/SpindriftTime/FinalCs50Final.git , and you try and run it, you might be asked for a keychain password to enable debugger, this is not mandatory, you can cancel it until it goes away and then open the app on the iphone simulator and run it without a problem.

 Compiling: